Richmond Hill High School (27Q475)

 About

-Our school is a CareerReadyNYC and FutureReadyNYC school offering the best of college and career exploration and preparation in our Art & Design, Health Sciences, Hospitality & Tourism, Criminalistics & Forensics, Robotics & IT, and Software Engineering career-based academies.
+Our school is an NYS Smart Scholar Grant Recipient.
+Richmond Hill is now an Early College High School which partners with York College to offers up to 60 dual credit (High School & College) courses in the Health Science pathway.
+We are also a CareerReadyNYC and FutureReadyNYC school offering the best of college and career exploration and preparation in our Media, Art & Design, Health Sciences, Hospitality & Tourism, Law and Forensics, STEM, and Software Engineering career-based academies.
 Students have the opportunity to explore a range of careers, acquire 21st century employability skills, including financial literacy, and become work ready through our career-connected learning classrooms and numerous paid apprenticeship and internship opportunities.
 Students also earn early college credits through our 10 university partnerships and AP courses, engage in 1-1 postsecondary advising, and graduate prepared for college and/or careers.
-We are part of the Career Readiness and Modern Youth Apprenticeship (CRMYA) pilot, which helps us support career readiness for all our students.
-We have courses that help our ninth and tenth graders explore their career interests and develop readiness skills.
-Our students can apply for apprenticeships in tech, finance, and business, which allows them to earn and learn while in high school.

 Teachers with more than 3 years of experience: 82%

-Other Features: Career and Technical Education (CTE), College Trips, Community School, Community Service Expected, CRMYA School, Extended Day Program, FutureReadyNYC School, Health Center, Internship Expected, Internships Available, Online Grading System, Orientation, Program(s) with 2 SWD Applicants Per Seat, Summer Bridge, Summer Internships, Summer Orientation, Weekend Programs
+Other Features: Career and Technical Education (CTE), College Courses Offered, College Courses On Site, College Trips, Community School, Community Service Expected, Computer Science Coursework, CRMYA School, Early College, Expert College and Career Advisor On Staff, Financial Literacy Coursework, FutureReadyNYC School, Health Center, Internships, Online Grading System, Paid Apprenticeships, Paid Internships, Program(s) with 3+ SWD Applicants Per Seat, Summer Bridge

 School Features: